tjsanti/reddit_sentiment_bot/README.md

 - [ ] Add more positive and negative replies for the bot to choose from
 - [ ] Add reporting of median sentiment (possibly replace average)
 - [x] Fix bounds for positive/negative/neutral sentiments to be in line with VADER
+- [ ] Add support for forwarding direct messages that are not mentions to creator's account